City Income Tax

 Every resident or nonresident who expects taxable income from which the City income tax will not be withheld must make estimated income tax payments.
 Payments are not required if the estimated tax is one hundred dollars ($100) or less.

 The estimated tax may be paid in full with the first quarter payment or paid in four equal quarterly installments.
 Calendar year quarterly payments are due on or before April 30th, June 30th, and September 30th of the tax year and January 31st of the next year.

-The Declaration of Estimated Tax Form (I-1040ES) is available at the City Income Tax Office at 114 N. Kidd Street, Ionia, MI 48846, or you may download it from the file cabinet on this website page.
+The Declaration of Estimated Tax Form (I-1040ES) is available at the City Income Tax Office at 114 N Kidd Street, Ionia, MI 48846, or you may download it from the City Income Tax Forms and Links section.

 A donation can be made to any of the following City of Ionia programs by checking the box on your return next to the program you wish to donate to and indicating an amount.